code-doctors-team/serVer/README.md

 ### File config.data.js

 This is a file where you can add variables to your ejs files.
+With dynamic routes, you can create dynamic pages, start with `:id` and file is `[id]`.

 Create a file named `config.data.js`